Drinking, drug use largely down among U.S. teens in 2016

 The analysis found that the use of illicit drugs other than marijuana by teens was at its lowest levels since tracking began.

-The study, which is sponsored by the Substance Abuse and Mental Health Services Administration and conducted by researchers at the University of Michigan at Ann Arbor, surveyed 45,473 students from 372 public and private schools.
+The study, which is sponsored by the National Institute on Drug Abuse and conducted by researchers at the University of Michigan at Ann Arbor, surveyed 45,473 students from 372 public and private schools.

+(This version of the story corrects final paragraph to show study was funded by the National Institute on Drug Abuse.)